Chart Color Schemes

 An assessment of population growth drivers in Seville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Seville's estimated population is around 2,631.
-This reflects an increase of 72 people since the 2021 Census, which reported a population of 2,559.
-The change is inferred from AreaSearch's resident population estimate of 2,619 following examination of ABS ERP data release in June 2024 and additional validation of 27 new addresses since the Census date.
-This level equates to a density ratio of 123 persons per square kilometer.
-Seville's 2.8% growth since census positions it close to the SA3 area's 3.3%.
-Natural growth contributed approximately 75.0% of overall population gains recently.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Seville's estimated population is around 2,630.
+This reflects an increase of 71 people since the 2021 Census, which reported a population of 2,559.
+The change is inferred from AreaSearch's estimate of 2,620 residents following examination of ABS's latest ERP data release (June 2024) and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 123 persons per square kilometer.
+Seville's growth rate of 2.8% since census positions it within 1.1 percentage points of the SA3 area (3.9%).
+Population growth was primarily driven by natural growth, contributing approximately 75.0%.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends suggest a population increase just below the median of national statistical areas, with Seville expected to increase by 110 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Future population trends project an increase just below the national median by 2041, with Seville expected to gain 110 persons over this period, reflecting a total increase of 2.6%.

 Frequently Asked Questions - Population